llorllale/go-gitlint/README.md

 ### Integration

-To integrate it as GitHub action into CI pipeline use [gitlint-action](https://github.com/g4s8/gitlint-action)
+#### With Git

-### Lint your commit msg when committing
+Lint your commit message when committing to your local branch.

 Add a `commit-msg` hook to your Git repo: